![]() |

 Though the mother seemed at first to be recovering well from her horrendous ordeal, she complained that evening of severe stomach pains and began to vomit.
 She later developed a pain in her chest, before going into convulsions.
 It has been suggested that Charlotte died as a result of porphyria, inherited from her grandfather, George III.

 Soon after the Regent was awoken by his brother, the Duke of York and informed that his only daughter was dead.
 Highly emotional by nature, George was extremely distraught.
 The following day he went to visit his bereaved son-in-law at Carlton House.
-In contrast to the sad but composed Leopold, George was overcome and worked himself into a very distressed condition, which was the cause of further alarm.
+In contrast to the sad but composed Leopold, George was overcome and worked himself into a very stressed condition, which was the cause of further alarm.

 George's recovery from his bereavement was slow, he became somewhat reclusive and dwelled excessively on the shock of the sad event which had overwhelmed him.
 Charlotte's obstetrician, Sir Richard Croft was widely blamed for the Princess' death and was said to have been negligent.
 Both the Regent and Prince Leopold publicly exonerated him from blame, but the damage to his reputation was done and eighteen months later Croft shot himself.

 George's cup of sorrow was not yet full.
 The death of Charlotte was followed in 1818 by that of his mother, Queen Charlotte, he felt her death deeply, as they had enjoyed a very close relationship, she had, for many years been his confidante.
 George was with her, holding her hand, when she died on 17th November.
-He greatly missed her support and was characteristically, 'extremely affected' by her death.
+He greatly missed her support and was characteristically extremely affected by her death.

 Reign

 The King embarked on an extensive programme of repair and refurbishment at Windsor Castle in 1824.
 His architect Sir Jeffry Wyatville swept away the last traces of the medieval fortress.
 A series of state apartments were created and the Waterloo Chamber was built.
-He also employed the architect John Nash to rebuild what was then known as Buckingham House, turning it into the Buckingham Palace we know today.
+He also employed architect John Nash to rebuild what was then known as Buckingham House, turning it into the Buckingham Palace we know today.

 The Death of George IV